YashPimple/CryptoBuzz/README.md

 ## Introduction

  CrptoBuzz is a real-time cryptocurrency tracker.
 It helps us to know actually values of any Crypto around the world along with its Market cap value and Daily changes in it through Graph integration also it provide real-time news around all the cryptocurrency to keep user updated.

+## Accomplishments that I'm proud of
+Real-time data analysis was a very proud moment for our team as this was our first exposure towards web scraping, rather than data retrieval from a database.

+## What we learned
+We learned how to Integrate API into our Project and got to learn about Redux and its syntax.
+Learned a lot about Redux and RapidAPI but implemented it the first time.